Avvai Shanmugi: Release and reception

 Avvai Shanmughi was released on 10 November 1996, and performed well at the box office.
 The film was dubbed into Telugu as Bhamane Satyabhamane (1997).
 The Hindu praised the film, claiming it "turns out to be entertainer, mouthful from start to finish".
 The reviewer praised Haasan's portrayal of a woman by claiming that "few peers to Kamal Hassan who can do the female role with such perfection".
 Ananda Vikatan gave the film a score of 44 out of 100.
 However R. P. R. of Kalki gave a negative review who felt Haasan's make-up as an old woman does not match and his face struggles to show emotions due to make-up while also panning the humour and dialogues as vulgar and concluded saying this film may gain profits but it is a good example that even great artistes like Haasan can go contaminated for the sake of commercial purposes.
 The film won two Tamil Nadu State Film Awards: Best Make-up Artist (K. M. Sarathkumar) and Best Child Artist (Ann).

 Legacy

 Avvai Shanmughi became a "textbook example" in Tamil cinema for slapstick humour.
 A year later, the film was remade in Hindi as Chachi 420, with Haasan directing and reprising his role.
 The background music and the scene where Pandiyan fights goons in an elderly woman getup were recreated by Jagathy Sreekumar in the Malayalam film Hitler Brothers (1997).
-The scene where Pandiyan looks for a sign board to think of a name for his elderly woman getup is recreated in Remo (2016) where Sivakarthikeyan's character looks at a sign board for his nurse getup.
+The scene where Pandiyan looks for a sign board to think of a name for his elderly woman alter ego is recreated in Remo (2016) where Sivakarthikeyan's character looks at a sign board for his nurse getup.